quantify-os/quantify-core/docs/sequencer.rst

 Bell circuit
 ~~~~~~~~~~~~~~~~
-Below is the QASM code used to perform this experiment in the `Quantum Inspire <https://www.quantum-inspire.com/>`_ and a circuit diagram representation.
+Below is the QASM code used to perform this experiment in `Quantum Inspire <https://www.quantum-inspire.com/>`_ as well as a circuit diagram representation.
 We will be creating this same experiment using the Quantify sequencer.

 .. code-block:: python